Sonográfica

+Background

+Sonográfica was the parent company of US independent label, Sonotone.

 During the 1980s, it supported Venezuelan musical talent as the result of a national decree known as "One for One", which required radio stations to play one song performed by a Venezuelan artist for every foreign song.
 This way, numerous Venezuelan artists such as Ilan Chester, Maria Rivas, Daiquirí, Franco de Vita, Carlos Mata, Rudy La Scala, Yordano etc., were promoted locally and internationally.
+Other artists to have releases on the label were Oscar Santana.

 The label always maintained a rivalry with its counterpart: the Cisneros Organisation, partners of Rodven Discos and its affiliate, Sonorodven Distributors.
 Every release by the latter company resulted in a release from Sonográfica.

 Sonográfica was solely a music-distributing company for the products coming from their pressing plant Sonoindustrial and which was often recorded in their own studio, Telearte Studios.
 Sonográfica's releases were very popular.
 Their alliances with Palacio and Velvet promoted a higher number of artists, and allow them to release music based on their catalog only.
 Later, due to the decline in the music market, the business was sold to another company.

+History

+It was reported in the 13 December 1986 issue of Billboard that the label had signed a female merengue group; Las Chicas Del Can who had good chart profile.
+According to Billboard, most record companies were hoping to capitalize on to the trend of merengue which had a sudden popularity, a genre that had its origins in the Dominican Republic.

+In June 1989, Oscar Llord became the general manager for Sonotone, the subsidiary of Sonográfica.
+Over the next fifteen months, he got the label to sign a distribution agreement with Bronco Records.
+The result of that brought salsa artists such as Bobby Valentin, Willie Rosario and Jose Medina to Sonotone.

+It was reported by Tony Sabournin in the 29 September 1990 issue of Cash Box that the group Menudo had been signed to the Sonotone label in the United States, and Sonográfica in Venezuela.
+The man credited with bringing the group to the label was Oscar Llord.

 Sonográfica is still active, but it is far from being the business that promoted national talent in Venezuela as it used to do in the past.
 Its operation has been affected by the increase in piracy and by the absence of a link with the Empresas 1BC, which provided support in their early days.

-Sonografica was purchased by the company of Alvaro Veli to become Sonografica Music Digital operating from Madrid Spain.
-It acquired all the catalog of original masters of music in Caracas, Venezuela, under the brand Sonografica Music & Distribuidora Sonografica Digital.